North Las Vegas, Nevada: Education

 North Las Vegas is home to the Cheyenne Campus of the College of Southern Nevada.
 The institution covers an area of roughly 80 acre and provides for a broad variety of different courses.
-As of 2013, the University of Nevada, Las Vegas was planning to open a branch in North Las Vegas near the I-215 Beltway, though this plan has yet to be implemented as of 2022.
+As of 2013, the University of Nevada, Las Vegas was planning to open a branch in North Las Vegas near the I-215 Beltway, though this plan had yet to be implemented as of 2022.

 Primary and secondary school students in North Las Vegas are served by the Clark County School District (CCSD), the fifth-largest in the United States with over 300,000 students enrolled in any of its 357 schools.
 CCSD has a workforce of over 35,000 people, and is considered a major employer in the county.

 The following high schools are in North Las Vegas: